Sanchenso/Jamming_Test/README.md

 - --start_delay - delay time for start of processing, sec (e.g., 30)
 - --stop_delay  - delay time for stop of processing, sec (e.g., 30)
 - --time - time of processing, onsidering start and stop delay, sec (e.g., 30)
+- --folder - if need to repalce log in folder

 Functionality: